 Transplant Hepatology Fellowship

-The transplant hepatology fellowship at The Mount Sinai Medical Center in New York City offers year-long advanced clinical training to applicants who have already completed a gastroenterology fellowship.
+The transplant hepatology fellowship at The Mount Sinai Health System in New York City offers year-long advanced clinical training to applicants who have already completed a gastroenterology fellowship.
 Mount Sinai’s transplant hepatology fellowship was the first to be ACGME-approved in the Northeast and remains the largest such fellowship in the United States.
 The program was reaccredited in 2010 by ACGME for the maximum five-and-a-half years.

 The goal of the transplant hepatology fellowship is to train tomorrow's leaders in academic hepatology.
 Many former trainees are now leaders in transplant hepatology throughout the world.
 The fellowship qualifies candidates for advanced UNOS certification in liver transplantation and offers thorough exposure to both outpatient and inpatient management of a wide variety of acute and chronic liver diseases.
 Fellows take an active role in educating house staff and medical students in the diagnosis and management of liver diseases.